FriendlyNeighborhoodShane/MinMicroG/INSTALL.md

 npem;
 ```

+MicroG or Playstore might be unable to connect to the internet, even if there
+is no firewall or DNS blocking them.
+This is caused by dirty flashing, as it
+confuses the LOS internet blocking feature, which works on an allowlist basis.
+To fix, enable: `App info` > `Mobile data and Wi-Fi` > `Allow network usage`.
+`npem` tries this for you automatically.

 Some new permissions are protected by Android now, and cannot simply be
 granted.
 You can try several things that may or may not work, depending on your
 ROM: